LaibaKhan118/Semester-2/README.md

-# Semester-2
+# Hello World
-This repository stores all my work of second semester of university.
+This is a repository for all of my college projects and assignments.\
+**[Roll No# 24K-0644]**

+# Brief Introduction about myself
+Hey!
+My name is Laiba Khan.
+I am studying Computer Science at Fast University, Karachi.